The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{Native line figures of all ages} In E Asia, line figures were and remain the only standard representations for star asterisms; on a {\bf Chinese} tomb ceiling (uncertain date BC), the moon stations are depicted with stars as small circles, joined into groups by straight lines, as in most Chinese and Western star charts.
-The Dunhuang star chart, as well as all its successors in China, Korea, and Japan, draw line figures, with the stars drawn of roughly equal size regardless of magnitude, and annotate the star names.
-No pictographs or other symbolic representations are used until the Western influence.
+\paragraph{Native line figures of all ages} In E Asia, line figures were and remain the only standard representations for star asterisms; on a {\bf Chinese} tomb ceiling (uncertain date BC), the moon stations are depicted with stars as small circles, joined into groups by straight lines.
+The Dunhuang star chart and its successors in China, Korea, and Japan, draw line figures, with the stars of roughly equal size regardless of magnitude, annotated with star names.
 In the Americas, the \textit{Primeros Memoriales} codex~\cite{PrimerosMemoriales} drew line figures for the {\bf Aztec} sky in the 16th-century, and one {\bf Inca} constellation is lined in the 17th-century source~\cite{lehmann1928coricancha}.
-In the Western world, the first complete star chart with line figures (Alexandre {\bf Ruelle}~\cite{Ruelle}, 1786), and subsequent variants, did not catch on with the public.
-Only H. A. {\bf Rey}'s line figures~\cite{rey1952stars} became widely adopted from 1952, followed by variants, such as the {\bf IAU} and Sky \& Telescope magazine's~\cite{IAU} and the simpler {\bf Western} sets~\cite{Stellarium}.
+In the Western world, the first complete star charts with line figures were by {\bf Ruelle}~\cite{Ruelle} (1786) and {\bf Dien}~\cite{Dien} (1831). {\bf Rey}'s line figures~\cite{rey1952stars} (1952) became widely adopted, followed by variants, such as the {\bf IAU} and Sky \& Telescope magazine's~\cite{IAU} and the simpler {\bf Western} sets~\cite{Stellarium}.
 All are included in this study.